Mold Remediation East Granby, CT - Green Restoration

 Same-Day Inspection Across The Salmon Brook Corridor

-A technician is on site in East Granby the same day you call, whether you are near the Salmon Brook AE Zone, in East Granby Center, on Copper Hill, or in Newgate.
+A technician is on site in East Granby the same day you call, whether you are near the Salmon Brook floodplain, in East Granby Center, on Copper Hill, or in Newgate.
 We bring FLIR thermal imaging, moisture meters, and ACAC-certified air sampling on the first visit so scope is documented before any pricing conversation.

 3